Queen Elizabeth II Graduate Scholarships in Science & Technology (QEII-GSST)

 Designed to encourage excellence in graduate studies in science and technology, the QEII Graduate Scholarships in Science and Technology (QEII-GSST) program is supported through funds provided by the Province of Ontario and by funds raised by the University of Toronto (U of T) from the private sector.

-- Community Health QEII-GSST: To be awarded to students in the Faculty of Medicine on the basis of academic excellence.
+- Community Health QEII-GSST: To be awarded to students in the Temerty Faculty of Medicine on the basis of academic excellence.
 Students must have maintained an overall A- average over the last two years of study at the postsecondary level.
 Recipients should also exhibit research ability/potential, good communication skills and interpersonal/leadership abilities.
 First preference will be given to doctoral (MsC/PhD) MD-scientist or MD-educator trainees pursuing studies in clinical epidemiology whose supervisor holds their primary appointment in the Department of Medicine.
 Second preference will be given to graduate students pursuing studies in community health whose supervisor holds their primary appointment in the Department of Medicine and a cross-appointment in the Dalla Lana School of Public Health or the Institute of Health Policy, Management and Evaluation.
 Failing this, the supervisor should hold a primary appointment in the Dalla Lana School of Public Health or the Institute of Health Policy, Management and Evaluation and a cross-appointment in the Department of Medicine.
+There is one award available for the 2021 year.

-- Dr. Arnie Aberman QEII-GSST: To be awarded to students in the Faculty of Medicine on the basis of academic excellence.
+- Dr. Arnie Aberman QEII-GSST: To be awarded to students in the Temerty Faculty of Medicine on the basis of academic excellence.
 Students must have maintained an overall A- average over the last two years of study at the post-secondary level.
 Recipients should also exhibit research ability/potential, good communication skills and interpersonal/leadership abilities.
 Preference will be given to graduate students enrolled in the clinician-scientist training program.
+There are 11 awards available for the 2021 year.

-- Institute of Medical Science QEII-GSST: To be awarded to students in the Faculty of Medicine on the basis of academic excellence.
+- Institute of Medical Science QEII-GSST: To be awarded to students in the Temerty Faculty of Medicine on the basis of academic excellence.
 Students must have maintained an overall A- average over the last two years of study at the post-secondary level.
 Recipients should also exhibit research ability/potential, good communication skills and interpersonal/leadership abilities.
 Preference for the scholarship will be given to graduate students registered in the Institute of Medical Science (IMS) who are enrolled in the Department of Medicine Clinician-Scientist Training Program.
 Secondary consideration will be given to IMS graduate students who are supervised by faculty members holding a primary appointment in the Department of Medicine.
+There are three awards available for the 2021 year.

-- Sunnybrook Prehospital Care Program QEII-GSST: To be awarded to students in the Faculty of Medicine on the basis of academic excellence.
+- Sunnybrook Prehospital Care Program QEII-GSST: To be awarded to students in the Temerty Faculty of Medicine on the basis of academic excellence.
 Students must have maintained an overall A- average over the last two years of study at the postsecondary level.
 Recipients should also exhibit research ability/potential, good communication skills and interpersonal/leadership abilities.
 First preference will be given to MD-scientist trainees pursuing research in pre-hospital care/emergency health services who are supervised by faculty members of the Division of Emergency Medicine in the Department of Medicine.
 If suitable candidates are not identified in the Division of Emergency Medicine, graduate students pursuing research in pre-hospital care/emergency medicine who are supervised by faculty members of other divisions within the Department of Medicine will be considered.
+There are two awards available for the 2021 year.

 Applicants must complete an Ontario Graduate Scholarship (OGS) application using the U of T OGS Online Application